MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Discussion

 The left and right panels of Fig.~\ref{fig:lit fit} show the best-fit models with Eq.~\ref{eq:loglin} and Eq.~\ref{eq:gauss}, respectively.
 The parameters of the best-fit models are summarized in Table \ref{tab:2comp_params}.
 The slope for the log-linear relation we obtain is somewhat steeper than found by \citet{Borthakur_2016} but consistent with $2\sigma$.
 An $F-$test rejects the null hypothesis that a single component power-law is a better representation of the $W_{r,500}-$profile compared to either of the two-component models with a $p$-value of $>0.96$.
 The 1-halo term, represented by the Gaussian or log-linear function, contributes negligibly to the profile at $b/R_{\rm vir} \gtrsim 1$ which closely resembles the CGM-scale ($R_{\rm CGM}$) in the recent study of \citet{Wilde_2023}.

 Using a single sightline (towards 3C$~$273), \citet[]{Morris1993} found that \lya\ absorbers indeed cluster around galaxies, but with a smaller amplitude than galaxy-galaxy clustering. \citet[]{Chen_2005, Chen_09} found that strong \lya\ absorbers cluster around emission-line dominated galaxies with a clustering amplitude comparable to the autocorrelation amplitude of emission-line galaxies.
 They also concluded that weak \lya\ absorbers cluster weakly around galaxies. \citet{Tejos_14} further showed that $\approx50$\% of weak \lya\ lines are correlated with galaxies at large transverse distances.
 The low column density Ly$\alpha$ absorbers can be attributed to the gas present in filament-like structures.
 Consistent with this picture, \citet{Wakker_2015} found a trend of increasing \lya\ equivalent width and line width with decreasing filament impact parameter.
 The \lya\ detection rate is $\approx80$\% within 500~pkpc of galaxy filament.
 Recently, \citet[]{Bouma2021} studied the relation between \lya\ absorbers and nearby galaxy filaments.
 They found an excess incidence rate (d$N$/d$z$) near filaments and a somewhat shallower slope for the column density distribution function compared to the general population of \lya\ absorbers at $z \approx 0$.
 They also noted that the strongest \lya\ absorbers are preferentially detected near galaxies or filament axes, albeit with a significant scatter.
+The observed excess \lya\ $W_r$ far outside the virial radii of galaxies can, in part, come from the CGM of other galaxies (`intra-halo' gas) residing in the filaments.
+The `inter-halo' gas tracing the underlying density fields of the filaments can also contribute.
+The $W_{r,500}-$profile in our fit is dominated by a single component power-law outside the virial radius.
+Such a power-law is widely usually used in the context of galaxy-galaxy clustering.
+However, the power-law component is regarded as the 2-halo term in our work.
+Although, strictly speaking, the gas constituting the 2-halo component is expected to have an `intra-halo' origin, we emphasize that this can account for gas in large-scale structures or filaments that are not part of the CGM of any (detectable) galaxy.